enableiot/iotkit-agent/README.md

     npm install

+Also, to assure the agent is running all the time you need to install "forever" globally

+    sudo npm install forever -g

+## Run

+To start the agent service simply edit configuration in the server.sh file and execute it:

+    server.sh

 ## Client API usage

 Currently the iotkit-agent supports two forms of API: MQTT and REST.
 The specific framework integration can be found in the [IoT Kit Sample repo](https://github.com/enableiot/iotkit-samples), here are some quick ways you can test the agent from command line.